KusumaKrish15/Comic-Database-Service/docs/overview/comic-database-overview.md

 The Comic Database Service lets you search for a comic in the database.
 Use this API service to:
 - Get a list of all comic books or a specific comic book by title from the database.
 - Add a comic or a comic trade paperback book to the database.
+- Update a comic or comic trade paperback book to the database.
 - Retrieve the following details for each comic book and comic trade paperback in the database:
     - `issueNumber`: The specific issue number of the book.
     - `publisher`: The company that published the book.